preswes14/UNTITLEDDICEGAME/README.md

 ## Roguelite Structure

-This is not a true roguelike but has some minor roguelite elements.
+This is not a true roguelike but has some minor roguelite elements, primarily through the FAVOR system.
 Generally it is a cohesive, cooperative campaign: heroes clear Stage 1, then play Stage 2 until beaten, then Stage 3.
 No returning to Stage 1 each time.

 Various upgrades unlock based on how earlier stages were cleared (how much gold/FAVOR is accrued), plus base bonuses to FAVOR for starting higher-level stages.
 FAVOR can be unspent and respent at round start without penalty so that heroes can construct a viable build.